+44 (0)1872 487 500 Open an Account

 All exchange rate forecasts are just someone’s opinion.

-In the short term, most analysts keep their predictions close to the status quo.
+Something to note – in the short term, most analysts keep their predictions very close to the existing rate.

-It takes a brave analyst to risk being different from the majority.
+It takes a brave analyst to risk being very different from the majority.

-But there will always be slight differences of opinion.
+But there will always be some differences of opinion.

 This is why a collection of expert opinions can give you a good gauge of market feeling and help you understand what could be most likely to happen.